To at least give the appearance that you know what you’re talking about when it comes to beer, here are the important terms to remember.

 Much like pasteurization, preservatives are additives used to increase beer shelf life and freshness.
 Preservatives are a necessary evil for most beers that have to be transported over long distances or beer that does not remain refrigerated.

 The initial taste of the beer.
 The start of a beer is when a person determines the mouthfeel and the carbonation level

 Our mission is to educate the public on all things beer, wine and spirits-related in a light and entertaining manner.
-It is our pleasure to promote many outstanding breweries that have become part of the fabric of British Columbia and beyond.
+We actively promote the many outstanding breweries that have become part of the fabric of British Columbia.
 Be sure to check out our Brewery Guide or sign up for one of our Brewery Tours to get a taste of what our area has to offer!